 A12 Discard unsafe/interacting drug –

-B8: Other mitigation strategies for the multimorbidity CPG problem that you have implemented -

 If applicable, explain how other relevant features were realized (features C1-C4)

 A15 Patient preferences and/or patient burden – The Controller produces multiple option-sets with different alternative recommendations for each goal of the patient.
 In case 2, the Controller will provide options for both the warfarin and a DOAC agent, so that the physician may choose the appropriate medication.
 According to the case description the patient prefers the DOAC since it does not require frequent INR checks.